 - i.
 Filing a Formal Complaint.
-A Formal Complaint may be filed with the Equal Opportunity and Diversity Officer in person, by mail, online, or by electronic mail using the contact information listed for the Equal Opportunity and Diversity Officer above.
-A "document filed by a Complainant" means a document or electronic submission (such as by electronic mail or through an online portal provided for this purpose by the University) that contains the Complainant's physical or digital signature, or otherwise indicates that the Complainant is the person filing the Formal Complaint.
-Where the Equal Opportunity and Diversity Officer signs a Formal Complaint, the Equal Opportunity and Diversity Officer is not a Complainant or otherwise a party.
+A Formal Complaint may be filed with the Title IX Coordinator in person, by mail, or by electronic mail, by using the contact information listed for the Title IX Coordinator above.
+A "document filed by a Complainant" means a document or electronic submission (such as by electronic mail or through an online portal provided for this purpose by Chapman University) that contains the Complainant's physical or digital signature, or otherwise indicates that the Complainant is the person filing the Formal Complaint.
+Where the Title IX Coordinator signs a Formal Complaint, the Title IX Coordinator is not a Complainant or otherwise a party.
 A Formal Complaint shall trigger an investigation except as specified below.
-The Formal Complaint should include the date(s) of the alleged incident(s), the name of the Respondent, and should describe the circumstances of the incident(s), where known.
-The Formal Complaint form can be found by visiting: https://www.chapman.edu/faculty-staff/human-resources/files/employment-relations/chapman-h-d-complaint-form.pdf. - ii.
+The Formal Complaint should include the date(s) of the alleged incident(s), the name of the Respondent, and should describe the circumstances of the incident(s), where known. - ii.
 Dismissal of a Formal Complaint.
-The University shall investigate the allegations in a Formal Complaint, except as follows:
+Chapman University shall investigate the allegations in a Formal Complaint, except as follows: - a.

-- a.
 Mandatory Dismissal.
-The University shall dismiss the Formal Complaint if the conduct alleged in the Formal Complaint: - i. would not constitute sexual harassment as defined by this policy, even if the allegations were true; - ii. did not occur in the University's education program or activity; or - iii. did not occur against a person in the United States.

-The dismissal does not preclude action under another policy or procedure of the University.
+Chapman University shall dismiss the Formal Complaint if the conduct alleged in the Formal Complaint - i. would not constitute sexual harassment as defined by this policy, even if proved, - ii. did not occur in Chapman University's education program or activity, - iii. or did not occur against a person in the United States. - iv.
+This dismissal does not preclude action under another policy or procedure of Chapman University. - b.

-- b.
 Discretionary Dismissal.
-The University may dismiss the Formal Complaint or any allegations therein, if at any time during the investigation or hearing: - i. a Complainant notifies the Equal Opportunity and Diversity Officer in writing that the Complainant would like to withdraw the Formal Complaint or any allegations therein; - ii. the Respondent is no longer enrolled in or employed by the University; - iii. specific circumstances prevent the University from gathering evidence sufficient to reach a determination as to the Formal Complaint or allegations therein; or - iv.
-The alleged sexual harassment occurred prior to August 14, 2020, in which case, the University's Harassment, Discrimination and Sexual Harassment Policy shall be used.
+Chapman University may dismiss the Formal Complaint or any allegations therein, if at any time during the investigation or hearing: - i.
+A Complainant notifies the Title IX Coordinator in writing that the Complainant would like to withdraw the Formal Complaint or any allegations therein; - ii.
+The Respondent is no longer enrolled in or employed by Chapman University; or - Specific circumstances prevent Chapman University from gathering evidence sufficient to reach a determination as to the Formal Complaint or allegations therein. - iv.
+Occurred prior to August 14, 2020, in which case, Chapman University's Student Sexual Misconduct Policy shall be used.

-The Equal Opportunity and Diversity Officer may dismiss a Formal Complaint at any time in the process if it becomes aware that one of the foregoing reasons for dismissal applies.
+Chapman University may dismiss at Formal Complaint at any time in the process if it becomes known that one of the foregoing reasons for dismissal applies.

-Upon a dismissal required or permitted under this section, the Equal Opportunity and Diversity Officer will promptly send written notice of the dismissal and reason(s) therefore simultaneously to the parties.
-The Equal Opportunity and Diversity Officer may also refer the matter for resolution to the appropriate department under the applicable University Policy.
+Upon a dismissal required or permitted under this section, Chapman University will promptly send written notice of the dismissal and reason(s) therefor simultaneously to the parties.
+Chapman University may also refer the matter to the appropriate department for resolution under the Student Conduct Code and/or the Student Sexual Harassment Prohibited Under California Senate Bill 493 Policy